IPGP/mapping-lib/vincenty/README.md

 ref = referenceEllipsoid(name)
 ```

-Type 'help vincenty' or 'help referenceEllipsoid' for syntax, help and examples.
+Type `help vincenty` or `help referenceEllipsoid` for syntax, help and examples.